Walk 5 covers the coast between Trewent Holiday Park at Freshwater East and heading eastwards to Manorbier Village.

 As the walk continues along the cliff tops, Swanlake Bay comes into view and with the backdrop of countless farm fields into the distance it’s stunning scenery of both coast and countryside.

-We walked on to Swanlake Bay and headed down onto the deserted beach with the only sound being the waves gently breaking on to the shore.
+At Swanlake Bay we headed down onto the deserted beach with the only sound being the waves gently breaking on to the shore.

-Back on the path and there’s a climb across a sloping hillside (the track can be seen on the photo above) to reach a headland.
-Pausing here and taking in the view is enough to “stop you in your tracks” at the stunning scenery.
+Back on the path there’s a gradual climb across a sloping hillside (the track can be seen on the photo above) to reach a headland.
+Take the opportunity to pause here and appreciate the views of stunning coastal scenery.

-Walking onwards we reach another headland and Manorbier Bay comes into view, albeit obscured by a mid morning mist rolling in low over the sea for a dramatic effect.
-The path meanders downhill here, a sort of zigzag effect as it descends.
+We soon reach another headland and Manorbier Bay comes into view, albeit obscured by a mid morning mist rolling in low over the sea for a dramatic effect.
+The path meanders steeply on a zigzag track downhill.

-From this point onwards the path follows along the gentle sloping ground high above the rugged and rocky coastline.
+From here the path trails along sloping ground high above the rugged and rocky coastline.
 There are open views on the approach to Manorbier Beach with fine views of the headland known as “Priest’s Nose” on the opposite side of the bay.

 We follow the path across the cliff side on a gentle incline until reaching the magnificent Manorbier Beach.
-It’s popular in summer for family holidays when the beach scene is perhaps as good as any in the med!
+It’s a popular spot during the summer when on a fine day the beach scene is perhaps as good as any in the med!

-From the beach we made our way up the hill past the castle to the village for the customary end of walk refreshments.
+From the beach we made our way uphill along the roadside below Manorbier Castle into the village for the customary end of walk refreshments.
 The Beach Break Tearooms is a lovely quaint place with a fine range of food and drinks and a great place for a stop off at the end of a coast walk.
 A short distance up the road is the local pub, The Castle Inn which has snug bars and a fine beer garden.

-So a very enjoyable short easy going walk along a beautiful section of the Pembrokeshire coastline, the raised aspect offering some wonderful wide views along the way.
-A return walk just over 5 miles, with 2.5 miles covered on the Pembrokeshire Coast Path.
+This is a very enjoyable short walk along a beautiful section of the Pembrokeshire coastline, the raised aspect offering some wonderful wide views along the way.